TEC-Toolkit/Semantic_Machine_Learning_Impact_Calculator/README.md

 ## Config

-Application is set to run on port 8080 by default.
-To change the default port edit teh port entry in  application.yml
+Application is set to run on port 3000 by default.
+To change the default port edit the port entry in  application.yml

 ````
 server: